djraval/Modal-Scripts/modal-runner/README.md

 # Modal Runner

-This directory contains the necessary files to run Modal commands using Docker.
+This directory contains the necessary files to run Modal commands using Docker with Doppler integration for secure secret management.

 ## Files

-- `Dockerfile`: Defines the Docker image for running Modal commands.
+- `Dockerfile`: Defines the Docker image for running Modal commands with Doppler CLI.
-- `entrypoint.sh`: The entry point script for the Docker container.
+- `entrypoint.sh`: The entry point script for the Docker container, using Doppler to fetch secrets.
-- `config.ini`: Configuration file for storing tokens and other secrets (not tracked by git).
 - `run-modal.sh`: Bash script to build the Docker image and run Modal commands.
 - `run-modal.ps1`: PowerShell script to build the Docker image and run Modal commands.